Soul Survivor: Past Life Story of World War II Fighter Pilot James Huston, Jr. | James Leininger

 Another account involves Jack Durham, who served with James Huston as a pilot.
 Durham’s plane had been shot down during World War II and when this occurred, he lost his teeth and dislocated his shoulder.
 Relatives of Jack Durham informed the Leiningers that on the day that Durham was injured, thousands of miles away, his relatives heard Jack cry out.
 As such, it appears that the spirit of Durham was communicating with his loved ones.
 (31)

 Physical Resemblance in Reincarnation Cases: When James Huston’s shipmates met James Leininger at the Natoma Bay memorial inauguration, they commented on how little James looked so much like James Huston.
 On this page, four image comparisons at different stages of life are presented.
+Other cases in which photos are available across two lifetimes that dramatically show physical resemblance include:

 Past Life Knowledge and Talent: As a young boy, James Leininger had an impressive fund of knowledge regarding WW II aircraft, which appears to derive from his past life as a WW II fighter pilot.